vieillevilledehoian 0

 tra que village hoi an

-Located 3km from Hoi An and on the road leading to An Bang Beach, the vegetable village of Tra Que (pronounced Cha Weh) is an exceptional and timeless place.
+Just 3 km from Hoi An, on the way to An Bang Beach, Tra Que village (pronounced Cha way) is definitely worth a visit.
+It’s a peaceful, timeless place.

 my son temple hoi an skyview